 the Roaming Sharer

-Ling-05, Wi-Ling, attempts to solve this problem by providing a cheaper, traveling access point.
+Ling-05, Wi-Ling, attempts the inaccessibility problem by providing a cheaper, traveling access point.
 As the users connect to Wi-Ling, the LED screens on both sides mirror the screens of everyone who is connected to it.

-This will allow more people to access and view the content without having to spend money, through sharing content, but also serves as a reminder that privacy, while using the internet in Cuba, is an illussion.
+This will allow more people to access and view the content without having to spend money, through sharing content, but also serves as a reminder that privacy, while using the internet, can be an illussion.

 As Wi-Ling slowly roams through Malecon, the outer portion of Wi-Ling rotates while the control cabinet always stays perpendicular to the ground.
 This causes the available Connection points to change, limiting the time each person can stay connected.